gmarcha/ent-goswagger-app/README.md

    It can use external data models with swagger extension to avoid multiple data models in the application.\
    Specification serves as an API documentation for other developers.

-3. API routes are interfaces with `Handle` method which need to be implemented by the developer as authentication mechanisms.
+3. API routes are interfaces with `Handle` method which need to be implemented by the developer.\
+   Authentication mechanisms as OAuth need to be implemented too.

 ## Stack